keystonejs/prisma-day-2021-workshop/README.md

 ✅ Works out the box in `ts`.

-✅ Resolved complications caused by interactions with `async`, `Promise<T>` etc.
+✅ Resolves complications caused by interactions with `async`, `Promise<T>` etc.

 ✅ `CCC` Implementation of MaybeIOPromise tested and working.

-✅ Currently being rolled out to all gql queries, which become much tidier as a result.
+✅ Rolled out to all gql queries, which become much tidier as a result.

 ## Security audit
 Status: `Preliminary`.